-NEON SOCIETY is the collected creative work of Keith Doyle.
-Spanning advertising, branding and visual design, for leading brands, agencies and personal endeavours.
+NEON SOCIETY is the collected creative work of myself, Keith Doyle.

 I am always open to new commercial projects and art collaborations.

 Thank you for looking.

-Digital is all very well, but sometimes it's a real joy to work with practical props and models, especially when we're talking about something as sensuous and textured as chocolate.
+Digital is wonderful, but sometimes it's a real joy to work with practical props and models, especially when we're talking about something as sensuous and textured as chocolate.
 The set and model making was built by London's Rachel Thomas, the photography by Amsterdam's Marcel Christ and it's nice that the campaign was featured on “It's Nice That...”